Aredhele/Cardinal/Readme.md

 # Cardinal

 <p align="justify">
-Cardinal is a modern and modular game engine designed to solve some <a href="wip">AAA game production issues</a>.
+Cardinal is a modern and modular game engine designed to solve some AAA game production issues.
 The engine is fully written in C++17 and should be available on Windows, Linux and MacOS.
+To get started with the project, follow [this link](https://github.com/Aredhele/Cardinal/blob/master/Docs/Contributing/GettingStarted.md)
 </p>

 ## The concept